 Below, please feel free to read as much as you like about this new medication, I’ve included several links to studies from PubMed which go into some nice details about Vedolizumab.

-But generally speaking (and I’m sure some immunologists can take this WAY further), this medication is different from some other “immune suppressants” in that it does a much better job of targeting specific parts of the immune system related to the colon and ulcerative colitis symptoms.
+But generally speaking (and I’m sure some immunologists can take this WAY further), the way entyvio works is different from some other “immune suppressants” in that it does a much better job of targeting specific parts of the immune system related to the colon and ulcerative colitis symptoms.
 If you step back a minute and think of our bodies as a whole…well that’s a huge complex massively complicated group of many different systems working 24/7.
 Within our bodies we of course have our immune systems.
 And within our immune systems we different sub-systems.
 With UC, we often think of the inflammatory response.
 So, to simplify the thinking, lets assume that Vedolizumab does a better job at targeting specific parts of the inflammatory response compared to some other medications.
 (That is at least a major part of the marketing that Takeda which is a massive drug company is explaining to the FDA in hopes of gaining approval.)

 So again, please do some more reading on this medication if you find it interesting.
 I’m not big into medications myself, but they are successful for many UC’ers and that’s what this info-share is all about.